workshop-maybe/dev-course-001/README.md

 I'd like to get better at scoping our work so that I can convey a few important ideas in a way that makes it feel natural for people to go off and tinker for a few hours.
 For the next iteration, my goal is to create a course where someone with limited time will be able to get value out of just one live course per week plus two hours of individual work time (ie, just a cut of your Netflix time, but still enough time to relax).
 And for anyone who has more time, I want to get you right to edge of the rabbit hole so you can jump in.

 So "Version 2" of this course is coming soon!
 But first, let's finish up with one more meeting this Monday.
-I want to get everyone to the point of understanding the benefits of what I'll show you in v2.
+I want to get everyone to the point of understanding the benefits of what we'll do in v2.

 ### To Prepare for Session #4 on Monday 1 February 2021:
 - Review video for Sessions 1-3 below